 Extensive preclinical gene expression and wound healing data; human evidence limited to cosmetic dermatology studies

 GHK-Cu's gene regulatory effects extend beyond skin.
 In COPD lung tissue, microarray studies show similar patterns — hundreds of genes involved in remodeling, inflammation, and matrix organization responding to the peptide.
+A Broad Institute Connectivity Map study demonstrated that GHK reversed the gene-expression signature of emphysematous destruction.347

 Clinical studies have evaluated topical GHK-Cu on skin architecture.
 Histological analyses documented changes in collagen organization and dermal density.
 Quantitative measures of wrinkle depth and skin elasticity showed improvements versus placebo.